Why More Cardio Is Not The Answer to Burn Fat

 “Because evidence suggests that resistance training may promote a negative energy balance and may change body fat distribution, it is possible that an increase in muscle mass after resistance training may be a key mediator leading to a better metabolic control.”

+Neat.
 Habitual, long term bouts of cardio as the foundation of your fitness are not beneficial on your fat loss goals.
-Said differently, if you find yourself ramping up your cardio more than you are lifting, you likely won’t hit your fat loss goals for two main reasons.
+Not even in the slightest.

 The easiest way to illustrate consistency from a more scientific standpoint rather than abstract is to look at diet.
 Let’s assume that someone needs to eat 2,000 calories in order to get the physique they want, and they end up with the following weekly outcome.